 Preparatory enabling works commenced in January, and in recent weeks activities on the main onshore work have ramped up.

-This includes the first section of earthworks for the convertor stations, which will receive an AC current via the cables from the wind turbines and convert it to a DC current before sending it to the National Grid.
+This includes the first section of earthworks for the convertor stations, which will receive a DC current via the cables from the wind turbines and convert it to an AC current before sending it to the National Grid.

 Jones Bros has also started ducting activities on the High Voltage Direct Current (HVDC) cable route from Ulrome to Beverley for Dogger Bank A and Dogger Bank B projects.